Vulcan-Logic/DSC3W4/README.md

 ## Executing run_analysis.R

-run_analysis.R should be placed in the main directory of the data set.
+run_analysis.R should be placed in the main directory of the data set and called by entering source('run_analysis.R') in the R environment.
 The structure of the directory where it is placed **__MUST__** be similar to the structure that appears above.
 The function will fail if it is not placed, sourced and run from the main directory.
+The script file will attempt to download the data if it is not found to be present.

-## The Code Book can be found in the file __CodeBook.md__
+#### The Code Book can be found in the file __CodeBook.md__

 ## Section 2 Description of the script files
 ### run_analysis.R